futurice/field-ops-guide/src/field-ops-guide.md

 **Why is this important?**

-If it seems that doing this project would not create value for the Client, _we have to have the courage to say no_ to the money offered and to try to find an actual problem worth solving.
+One of our strengths is that we critically challenge our clients and their ideas for projects.
+If it seems that doing this project would not create value for the Client, _we need to have the courage to say no_ to the money offered and to try to find an actual problem worth solving.
 Doing this will strengthen the partnership in the long run.

 If the problem is not an actual problem for the end users, doing the project is a total waste and money is best used elsewhere.
 If the value of the solution is smaller than the cost of solving it, it does not make sense to allocate time & money to the project.
 Remember to _Ask why!_